alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-26-ruling-on-contradicts-islam.md

 ---
-layout: post
-title: "Ruling on those contradicts decisive texts from the Qur'an and authentic Hadith"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 6833"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 5, 1441
 lang: en
+layout: post
 loacle: en
-note: true
+mass_edited: true
-summary: "It is unlawful to support or ally oneself with him.
-It is the duty of the people qualified to advise and instruct others to admonish and guide him to the truth and establish against him the Evidence from Allah."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 6833
+summary: It is unlawful to support or ally oneself with him.
+It is the duty of the people qualified to advise and instruct others to admonish and guide him to the truth and establish against him the Evidence from Allah.
+title: Ruling on those contradicts decisive texts from the Qur'an and authentic Hadith
 ---

 ### Question: